6 Paisley Street,

 In later years, the balcony was extended forward to the proscenium to create a 500-seat cinema in the upstairs area, a new entrance made from the former balcony exit stairway.
 The former entrance foyer and stalls seating areas were converted into retail use.
 The Grand Cinema closed on 8th April 1987 with Meryl Streep in “Heartburn”.
 It was the last cinema to operate in Footscray.
 It was converted into the Fiesta Bingo Club in the former upstairs level, and the facade was covered with metal sheeting.

 The bingo club was closed in the mid-2000’s, and the retail use became storage.
-I believe the building is now totally unused.
+The building became totally unused and had been demolished by 2022.